Grants At A Glance

 The Rubys were established in 2013 to provide project-based support for individual artists.
 The goal of the program is to provide meaningful support to individual artists to allow for the creation of new work.
 The Rubys supports the notion of risk-taking (in practice, content, process, and/or outcome) and equally values artistic integrity, strong ideas, feasibility, and communal meaning.
 The program is open to artists at any stage of their career and favors projects that have significant creative work left to accomplish.

-To assist in assembling your application, please download the grant guidelines and the 2025 FAQ
+To assist in assembling your application, please download the grant guidelines and the 2026 FAQ.

 PERFORMING ARTS